Shaken By Trump, Senators Ask: What Stops Him From Launching Nukes?

 Kehler: "Well, you know ... as I say — I don't know."

 The result, all parties agreed, would be a constitutional crisis.
-And Republican allies of Trump not only dismiss the idea he's so unbalanced he can't be trusted with his finger on the button — they argue these kinds of allegations undercut America's position in the world.
+And Republican allies of Trump not only dismiss the idea he is so unbalanced he can't be trusted with his finger on the button — they argue these kinds of allegations undercut America's position in the world.

-Debating President Trump's fitness to order a nuclear strike, Idaho Republican Jim Risch warned his colleagues, could send North Korea the wrong signals.
+Debating Trump's fitness to order a nuclear strike, Idaho Republican Jim Risch warned his colleagues, could send North Korea the wrong signals.

 "Pyongyang needs to understand that they're dealing with a person who's commander in chief right now, who is very focused on defending this country and he will do what is necessary to defend this country," he said.